mbfoss/ezpick.nvim/README.md

 - `-f` takes one flag and may be written once per flag.
 - The first word that is not a flag opens the query, which runs to the end of the line and needs no quoting.
-- A `--` opens the query too and is dropped — for a query whose own first word is `-f` or `--`.
+- A `--` opens the query too and is dropped, for a query whose own first word is `-f` or `--`.

 A query too long for one line wraps rather than scrolling out of sight: the